Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows

 Next, we assume (possibly strengthening assumption \eqref{eq:h1}),

 Hence, using estimate \eqref{eq:nearby0}, for $\ell\geq \ell_0$,

 To conclude, we want to use estimate \eqref{eq:almost}, applied to $\cR(z)^m \oldh$ rather than to $\oldh$.
 The reason for this is to obtain an estimate in terms of the $H^1_\infty$ norm, but with a very small factor in front.
-Indeed, remembering \eqref{eq:int}, \eqref{eq:up-choice} and \eqref{defnot},
+More precisely, we will in fact estimate,